HeroLiu183/JavaScriptToturial-Html5Canvas/README.md

 # Learning JavaScript with Html 5 Canvas Examples
-# Goals of this Tutu
+# Goals of this Course
   1.Learning the basic grammer of JavaScript 2.Learning Canvas
-# After
+# Target Audience of this Course
-In this Course Will go through the basic JavaScript grammer by Canvase code example,
+  1.Who want to learn javascript from zero programming background 2.